Sidd0602/Sidd0602.github.io/_pages/about.md

 News
 ======
+***October 2024***: "Audit & Mitigation of Gender Biases in Human-AI Platforms" has been accepted for the Doctoral Consortium at [ICPR-2024](https://icpr2024.org/).
+Looking forward to presenting my PhD work at the conference, which will be held in Kolkata, my hometown, this year!
 ***September 2024***: "DENOASR: Debiasing ASRs through Selective Denoising" has been accepted as a Short Paper at [ICKG-2024](http://ickg2024.openkg.cn/).
 The conference will be in Abu Dhabi, co-located with IEEE ICDM 2024!
 ***August 2024***: "Uncovering Gender Biases in Human-AI Platforms" has been accepted for the Student Program at [AIES-2024](https://www.aies-conference.com/2024/).
 Looking forward to presenting my PhD thesis work along with a paper at the main conference in USA later this year!
 ***July 2024***: "Breaking the Global North Stereotype: A Global South-centric Benchmark Dataset for Auditing and Mitigating Biases in Facial Recognition Systems" has been accepted as a full paper at [AIES-2024](https://www.aies-conference.com/2024/).
 Looking forward to attending the conference in USA later this year!